aws-samples/aws-codecommit-codepipeline-cobol-mainframe/README.md

 Check that the BANKDEMO server is started in the browser (https://localhost:86)

-Set up the directory structure with the “Transaction Path” and “Map Path” fields for CICS programs and the “JES Program path” field for Batch programs (Figure X).
+Set up the directory structure with the “Transaction Path” and “Map Path” fields for CICS programs and the “JES Program path” field for Batch programs.
 In these fields, the developer needs to point to the directories where they copied the .DLLs files of programs.

 ## License